jonasgeiler/BBB-Downloader/README.md

 $ bbb-dl -v
 ```

-## Exporting to single video
+## Exporting to a single video file

 In the download folder you'll find a file ending with `.mlt`.
-This is an [MLT Multimedia Framework XML file](https://www.mltframework.org/) which can be imported to [Shotcut](https://shotcut.org).
+This is an [Media Lovin' Toolkit XML file](https://www.mltframework.org/docs/mltxml/) which can be imported to [Shotcut](https://shotcut.org).
 Just open Shotcut, press "Open File", and double click on the `.mlt` file.
 Now you can export the whole meeting with slides, audio and desktop share as a single video file.